-Leveling as a Sorcerer with Arc Lash, Chain Lightning, Ice Shards, or Fireball
+Leveling as a Sorcerer with Arc Lash, Chain Lightning, Ice Shards, Firewall, or Fireball

 Please note that our Sorcerer leveling guides are now on separate pages, so if you are looking for them, you can access them using the buttons below.

-Last and least, Ice Sorcerer build is another option for players wanting to use ice magic.
-Engage enemies by shooting Ice Shards from a distance, or get up and close to unleash frosty havoc with
+Lastly, Ice Sorcerer build is another option for players wanting to use ice magic.
+Engage enemies by shooting Ice Shards from a distance, or get up and close to unleash frosty havoc with Frost Nova.

 Disclaimer: We made the Ice Sorcerer build to show another way of playing the Sorcerer class, not because it is very powerful.
-If you want to level up efficiently, use the Chain Lightning build instead.
+If you want to level up efficiently, use the Chain Lightning or any of the other builds instead.

 General Leveling Tips